 Each course is approved for:

-Completion of all these courses fulfills the four-hour construction laws, codes and contracts, liability and risk management continuing education requirement for WI contractors, AND the energy training and business management continuing education requirement for MN contractors.
+Completion of all these courses fulfills the energy training and business management continuing education requirement for MN contractors.

 Refer to each course for specific credit information.